SAP-samples/btp-onboarding/docs/pages/1_discover/3_about_btp.md

 SAP Business Technology Platform ([SAP BTP](https://www.sap.com/products/technology-platform.html)) is an integrated offering comprised of the following solution portfolios:

-- Application Development and Automation with SAP Build and Pro-code development
+- Application Development and Automation with SAP Build (Low-code) and Pro-code development
 - Extended Planning and Analysis
 - Data and Analytics
 - Integration